lavender farming profit per acre | lavender cultivation in India

 Lavender cultivation profit

-Reduce lavender cost from lavender profit to get net profit
+Reduce cost from profit to get net profit.

-So, this is the lavender farming project report. to know more about free plants click the link and you will reach the CIMAP paragraph directly or keep scrolling for other valuable lavender info.
+So, this is the lavender farming profit report. to know more about free plants click the link and you will reach the CIMAP paragraph directly or keep scrolling for other valuable info.

 Lavender farming in India

-• In India lavender is cultivated in low rainfall regions and high altitude area like Kashmir, Himachal Pradesh, Uttarakhand it It is also successfully cultivated in some region of Uttar Pradesh
+• In India lavender is cultivated in low rainfall regions and high altitude area like Kashmir, Himachal Pradesh, Uttarakhand it It is also successfully cultivated in some region of Uttar Pradesh, Himachal Pradesh and Karnataka.

 How to start lavender farm